 Heart transplant is the best treatment for people with end-stage heart failure.
 Unfortunately, there aren’t enough donor hearts to go around.
 Many patients die waiting for one.
 But Cleveland Clinic heart transplant specialist Eileen Hsich, MD, has proposed a way to fix the problem.

 The heart.
-Its beat is the music of life.
 Have you ever wondered how this amazing organ can be transplanted from one person to another?
 So much depends on timing — and every step must be flawlessly executed by a highly skilled medical team.

 In 2014, the Cleveland Clinic’s Cardiac Transplant Program marked its 30th anniversary, having performed more than 1,600 heart transplants in that time.
 About 4,000 heart transplantation procedures are performed annually worldwide.
 Cleveland Clinic’s program is the fifth largest heart transplant program in the country and the largest in Ohio.
 The program boasts survival rates of … Read More

 Have you ever heard of someone passing away from a “broken heart”?
 You may have thought it was a myth.
 But there actually is a medical condition called takotsubo cardiomyopathy, a disease of the heart muscle brought on by extreme stress.
 Takotsubo often goes by the name “broken heart syndrome.”
 Cardiomyopathies (Greek for “affliction of … Read More

 Cleveland Clinic heart transplant surgeons use the most sophisticated technology in the world, but this amazing video proves we should never underestimate the profound power of human touch.
 This short video – just 30 seconds – takes you inside a Cleveland Clinic surgical suite.
 You’ll get a surgeon’s-eye view of a patient’s open chest cavity as … Read More